-VicRoads ordinarily manages the relicensing requirements and therefore any person who has undergone a license suspension, disqualification or cancellation must attend VicRoads to be advised of their requirements to be re-licensed.
+VicRoads ordinarily manages the relicensing requirements.
+Anyone with a suspended, disqualified or cancelled licence must attend VicRoads to be advised of their requirements to be re-licensed.

-For those who have had their license suspended due to alcohol or drug use there are obligations to complete courses and then make an application to the court, before a Magistrate, to obtain a licence.
+For those who have had their licence suspended due to alcohol or drug use, there are obligations to complete courses.
+They then make an application to the court, before a Magistrate, to obtain a licence.
 This may also include a period of an alcohol interlock.

-Further, some people may complete the suspension period of a court-imposed disqualification but then have demerit point loss of licence come into force.
+Further, some people may complete the suspension period but then have demerit point loss of licence come into force.
 Therefore, it is essential that enquiries are made with VicRoads prior to driving.

 The penalties vary depending on the reading on your prior driving history and when the offending occurred.
 If you have relevant prior offences, the mandatory loss periods increase.

-Higher readings also result in further mandatory license disqualification limits.
+Higher readings also result in further mandatory licence disqualification limits.